aex-141

 The

-.
+base_urlis optional and is only intended to be used if themetadata_typeisURL.
 As known from ERC-721 this can be used to resolve metadata for a specific NFT which can be fetched from an URL based on the token idThe

-MUST be defined on contract level and MUST NOT be mixed across various NFTs in a contract
+metadata_typeMUST be defined on contract level and MUST NOT be mixed across various NFTs in a contract

-entrypoint meta_info() : meta_info
+entrypoint meta_info() : meta_infometa_info

 meta_info